-- 1. Determination of Hydraulic coefficients of Orifices and mouthpieces. - 2.
-Determination of coefficient of discharge of Notches (Rectangular and Triangular) - 3.
-Determination of minor losses for G I pipe various sections. - 4.
-Determination of coefficient of discharge for Venturi meter. - 5.
-Determination of coefficient of discharge for Orifice meter. - 6.
-Determination of Meta-centric height of ship model. - 7.
-Verification of Bernoulli's Theorem. - 8.
-Measurement of velocity and discharge of flow through pipe using ultrasonic flow meter. - 9.
-Any other experiment employing self learning and other tools. - 10.
-Determinate of fractional loss in pipes.
+- 1. Determination of Hydraulic coefficients of Orifice. - 2.
+Determination of coefficient of discharge of Mouthpiece - 3.
+Determination of coefficient of discharge of Rectangular Notch - 4.
+Determination of coefficient of discharge of Triangular Notch. - 5.
+Determination of minor losses for G I pipe various sections - 6.
+Determination of frictional loss for G I pipes. - 7.
+Determination of coefficient of discharge for Venturi meter. - 8.
+Determination of coefficient of discharge for Orifice meter. - 9.
+Determination of Meta-centric height of ship model. - 10.
+Verification of Bernoulli's Theorem. - 11.
+Measurement of velocity and discharge of flow through pipe using ultrasonic flow meter. - 12.
+Any other experiment employing self learning and other tools.